 There is no standard of safe drug or alcohol use during pregnancy, even with prescription medications.
 Pregnant women in treatment should work closely with physicians and treatment specialists to ensure they are receiving safe doses of medications at all times.

 The following substances may cause dangerous effects during or after pregnancy:

-The effects of pregnancy may vary by the drug of abuse, the frequency of abuse, duration of abuse and if and how quickly a mother seeks treatment.
+The effects of pregnancy may vary by the drug of use, the frequency of use, duration of use and if and how quickly a mother seeks treatment.

 Specialized Care For Pregnant Women